adm1n123/FoodOn_LOVE_model/README.md

 for sibling vectors store the sum of subling vector and when new sibling added just add vector then take array of sibling vectors and array of entities do vector multiplication.

+Don't fix the seed number of seed instances take it as 5-10% percent etc.